 Once upon a time, meeting that reculiement meant simply removing the names and addresses of respondents.
 Over the past several decades, however, corises officials have developed a bag of station to facility sumed at providing additional protection without undermoting the quality of the date.

-Weeks 7 & 8 reading
+Reading for weeks 7 & 8

-arXiv:2108.04978v1 [cs.CR] 11 Aug
+arXiv:2108.04978v1 [cs.CR] 11 Aug 202

 DataSynthesizer: Privacy-Preserving Synthetic Datasets